- Windows 10 does not provide native encryption for ZIP files, but you still need to secure them.

 WinZip is a tool that has been downloaded over 1 billion times, which means that it has great features in it.
 And it has, indeed.
 Here is a quick guide on how to password protect a file that you want to zip using WinZip.

-- Download now WinZip (free) from this link and install it on your machine
+- Download now WinZip (free)

 - Once installed, open it, and click Create/Share on the top options pane so it opens the main actions menu

 - Do not forget to activate the Encrypt option in the right ACTIONS menu

 - Drag a file from the navigator menu on the right into the NewZip.zip center space

 - When a file is dragged, if you enabled the Encrypt function the set your password window will appear